RobertoPrevato/K8sStudies/docs/kubeadm/index.md

 - `systemd` Recommended for systemd-based Linux distributions (like Ubuntu)
 - `cgroupfs` Legacy option

-By default, containerd uses cgroupfs `SystemdCgroup = false`; and kubeleto on Ubuntu 24.04 with systemd, defaults to systemd cgroup driver.
+By default, containerd uses cgroupfs `SystemdCgroup = false`; and kubelet on Ubuntu 24.04 with systemd, defaults to systemd cgroup driver.
 This mismatch causes problems, so you need to configure containerd to use systemd.